 Renters Insurance (HO-4): Renters insurance covers personal belongings and liability but does not typically cover structural damage to the building.

-Consider adding an endorsement or seeking separate coverage for wildfire damage.
+Consider adding an endorsement or seeking separate coverage for wildfire damage if it’s available under your policy.
 Some policies may offer additional coverages, such as coverage for smoke and ash damage, temporary housing expenses, and debris removal.

 Making an Insurance Claim After a Wildfire